Andrej235/ets-zemun/README.md

 ## Overview

 **ETS Zemun** is a website tailored for a Serbian highschool named **Elektrotehnička Škola Zemun**.
-It was originally created by 2 students and was intended to be a simple react website showcasing the school, it's facilities, and all of what it had to offer to it's students but it quickly grew into something much larger.
+It was created by 2 students and was originally intended to be a simple react website showcasing the school, its facilities, and all of what it had to offer to its students but has evolved into a full-featured ecosystem including a CMS-like admin panel and a secure backend API.

 Now, the project consists of 3 services:

-- **The main website** serving the original purpose and dynamically showcasing information about the school in multiple languages
+- **Main website** - A dynamic and multilingual showcase of the school.
-- **An admin panel** acting like a CMS that allows for easy management of the website's data
+- **Admin panel** - A CMS-style interface for managing website content.
-- **A dedicated backend API** that allows for easy communication between the frontend and the database
+- **Backend API** - A secure, structured API that handles communication between frontend and database.

 ## Website

 ### Features

 - **Basic Information at a Glance**
   Potential Students and their Parents can get a quick overview of the school by just visiting the website's frontpage.
-By displaying key information about the school, such as it's mission, and statistics, we hoped to provide a clear and concise overview of what the school has to offer in order to build trust and help potential students make an informed decision.
+By displaying key information about the school, such as its mission, and statistics, we hoped to provide a clear and concise overview of what the school has to offer in order to build trust and help potential students make an informed decision.

 - **Increased Transparency**
   Everyone, including potential and current students, parents, teachers and staff, can access information about exactly who is teaching at the school, what their qualifications are, what subjects are taught to each class, all awards students have won, and much more.
 This information shows that the school has nothing to hide and is committed to transparency and growth.